TheThunderGuyS/useful-tags/README.md

 ### Available Tags:
 These are all of the tags exposed by usefulTags.
 #### `stripIndent`
-Remove initial indentation from each line in a multi-line string, but keep intentionally larger indents (useful deep in callbacks/conditionals to keep indented source looking tidy and operational)
+Remove initial indentation from each line in a multi-line string, but keep intentionally larger indents.
+Useful in deep nesting to keep multi-line strings looking clean and operational.

+Note that if you mix tabs and spaces, there will be horrible results using this.
 ```js
 const line = stripIndent`
         This